JetBrains/commit-status-publisher/README.md

 #Teamcity Commit Status Publisher

 TeamCity [build feature](https://confluence.jetbrains.com/display/TCDL/Adding+Build+Features) publishing a commit status to an external system like JetBrains Upsource, GitHub, Gerrit Code Review tool, Bitbucket Cloud or Atlassian Stash.

+The plugin is compatible with TeamCity 7.1.x and later and **[is bundled] (https://confluence.jetbrains.com/display/TCD10/Commit+Status+Publisher) since TeamCity 10.x**

 ## Download
 Get plugin from the latest build corresponding to your TeamCity version (download commit-status-publisher.zip from the latest successful build's artifacts):